-Delaware provided engineering and design, bid/award, and construction inspection services to the City for the project, which involves improvements to the control building, primary and secondary clarifiers, trickling filter, RBC’s, dewatering facilities, sludge drying beds and primary digester.
+Delaware provided engineering and design, bid/award, and construction inspection services to the City for the project, which involved improvements to the control building, primary and secondary clarifiers, trickling filter, RBC’s, dewatering facilities, sludge drying beds, and primary digester.